-Furthermore, we have irrefutably demonstrated from the internal evidence of Scripture that the Lord Jesus was citing from the Hebrew Old Testament (see p.
-34) and not from the Greek.
-Moreover, Jesus' testimony as to the degree of the accuracy of the preserved copies from the time of Moses to His own day is irrefutable testimony as to God's faithfulness to sustain the Holy Writ exactly as He promised.
+Moses to His own day is irrefutable testimony as to God's faithfulness to sustain the Holy Writ exactly as He promised.
 Faith demands that He has continued to keep these many promises to our day; hence the Hebrew text used historically within the true Church (the body of believers throughout time, not the apostate whore of Rome) must be and is as pure as when originally given.
 Thus the Church's need for any ancient Greek translation, either pre or early A.D., is wholly without merit.
 Therefore, and even here - caution is necessary, the only real value the extant Septuagint has for the Christian Church of which this author is aware is:

 - that of possible assistance in understanding and translating the small number of Hebrew words in the Old Testament whose meaning has become obscured since Bible days, and - as it represents an ancient Greek translation (at least 2nd 4th cent.
-A.D.), it does offer an old Greek equivalent of many Hebrew words and thus it may be consulted for possible assistance in New TestamentOld Testament vocabulary connections and word studies.
+A.D.), it does offer an old Greek equivalent of many Hebrew words and thus it may be consulted for possible assistance in New Testament-Old Testament vocabulary connections and word studies.

-At this point the reader should, in all fairness, be apprised of the fact that very nearly all references in the literature which allude to the Septuagint actually pertain to only two manuscripts, Vaticanus B and Sinaiticus a.
-This is especially true of Codex Vaticanus B.1 Dr. Ira M. Price, who is certainly no ally to the position and findings of this author (FNJ), nevertheless clearly discloses (as does Swete and Kenyon) that the text of all the "standard" LXX editions over the past 400 years - the 1587 Sixtus, Holmes-Parsons, von Tischendorf (Swete, p.
-187), Swete, the Brooke-McLean great Cambridge edition, Rahlfs 1935 edition - has rested mainly on Vaticanus B along with Aleph (= "S" or a) and Alexandrinus A.2 This little known reality is generally concealed from the student.
-When he consults any standard LXX reference on a reading, he finds many various sources cited throughout the work.
-As a result, he is left with the impression that the LXX before him is a fully representative text of all these many ancient sources.
-But this is grossly misleading as all those citations merely represent the few thousand variant "corrections" that have been consulted and/or added to the main text; yet the central text is almost exclusively that of B and a.
+At this point the reader should be apprised of the fact that very nearly all references in the literature which allude to the Septuagint actually pertain to only two manuscripts, Vaticanus B and Sinaiticus N. This is especially true of Codex Vaticanus B. Horne et al. state unequivocally that the text of the LXX is Vaticanus.
+Dr. Ira M. Price, who is certainly no ally to the position and findings of this author (FNJ), nevertheless clearly discloses (as do Swete and Kenyon) that the text of all the "standard" LXX editions over the past 400 years - the 1587 Sixtus, Holmes-Parsons, von Tischendorf (Swete, p.
+187), Swete, the Brooke-McLean great Cambridge edition, Rahlfs 1935 edition - has rested mainly on Vaticanus B along with N (or "S") and Alexandrinus A.2

+This little known reality is generally concealed from the student.
+When he consults any standard LXX reference (e.g., Hatch and Redpath), he finds many various sources cited throughout the work.
+As a result, he is left with the impression that the LXX before him is a fully representative